EducationMoney.com Homepage EducationMoney Store

 Length and Time Phasing of Assistance:

-Native American interns will be provided with airline tickets and an advance of funds prior to their arrival in Washington.
-Interns will receive a check every other week for living expenses.
+Assistance is available during the internship program, from late May to early August.
+See the following for information on how assistance is awarded/released: Native American interns will be provided with airline tickets and an advance of funds prior to their arrival in Washington.
+Interns will receive per diem by direct deposit every other week for living expenses.
 Airline tickets and lodging will be prepaid by the Udall Foundation.
-A $1,200 stipend will be presented to each intern at the end of the internship program.
+A $1,200 stipend will be awarded to each intern at the end of the internship program.

 POST ASSISTANCE REQUIREMENTS: